metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 Advantages of **multiple table spaces**:
 * we can use table partitioning and metasfresh can logically access *all* the data at once.
 The archived data could be on a slow big disk.
-We would just need to define a constraint that is added to every "normal" where clause and as a result the DB would only search in the production data and never bother with the archived data.
+We would just need to define a constraint that is by default embedded to every where-clause (also subselects etc!) and as a result the DB would only search in the production data and never bother with the archived data.
-* archived data like C_Order records could still reference unarchived data like `AD_Client` or `C_BPartner` (depending on the setup) with FK constraints in place, and without the need to also archive (duplicate) the referenced records.
+* archived data like `C_Order` records could still reference unarchived data like `AD_Client` or `C_BPartner` (depending on the setup) with FK constraints in place, and without the need to also archive (and thus duplicate) the referenced records.
 * no need to set up and manage another DBMS

 Further reading to understand the underpinnings of multiple table spaces: